VilleSchulz/webDev/reflection-journals/week2.md

 Evaluate the performance of each member of your group. **Remember** to **evaluate yourself as well**!

 - Mira: is doing well and she has great ideas- 5
-- Teemu: is doing well and she has great ideas- 5
+- Teemu: is doing well and he has great ideas- 5
-- Eetu: is doing well and she has great ideas- 5
+- Eetu: is doing well and he has great ideas- 5
-- Ville: is doing well and she has great ideas- 5
+- Ville: is doing well and he has great ideas- 5

 ----